Skip to main content

 6. For the first step in the pipeline, we are going to add a HSV treshold.
 Use the search box on the top right panel to look for HSV Treshold.

 • HSV is a way of representing colors with three numbers.
 Normally, you would represent colors with RGB, which defines how much of each(red, green, and blue) is in a certain color.
 HSV, on the other hand, defines a color by hue, saturation, and value.
-HSV is not to be confused with HSL, which is a very stupid way of representing color and should never be used.
+HSV is not to be confused with HSL, which is a very dumb way of representing color and should never be used.
 In order to understand how HSV works, search up color picker on Google and tweak with it to see how the numbers change.
 You can see that the color slider corresponds with hue, the horizontal axis on the box corresponds with saturation, and the vertical axis corresponds with value.

 7. Click on HSV treshold in the top right panel to add it to the pipeline.